NuSTAR as an Axion Helioscope

+We present a novel approach to investigating axions and axion-like particles (ALPs) by studying their potential conversion into X-rays within the Sun’s atmospheric magnetic field.
+Utilizing high-sensitivity data from the Nuclear Spectroscopic Telescope Array (NuSTAR) collected during the 2020 solar minimum, along with advanced solar atmospheric magnetic field models, we establish a new limit on the axion-photon coupling strength $g_{a\gamma}\lesssim 7.3\times 10^{-12}$~GeV$^{-1}$ at 95\% CL for axion masses $m_a\lesssim 4\times 10^{-7}$\,eV.
+This constraint surpasses current ground-based experimental limits, studying previously unexplored regions of the axion-photon coupling parameter space up to masses of $m_a\lesssim 3.4\times 10^{-4}$\,eV.
+These findings mark a significant advancement in our ability to probe axion properties and strengthen indirect searches for dark matter candidates.

-While the Standard Model (SM) of particle physics has successfully explained multiple observed phenomena and predicted experimental outcomes concerning fundamental particles and their relation to three of the four fundamental forces, it still falls short of explaining the strong charge-parity (CP) problem in quantum chromodynamics (QCD) and the nature of dark matter, amongst other problems.
-Interestingly, both of these questions can be addressed by a common solution, proposed over 45 years ago by R. Peccei and H. Quinn~\cite{1977PhRvL..38.1440P}, which results in the existence of a low-mass, pseudo-scalar boson, the QCD axion \cite{PhysRevLett.40.223, PhysRevLett.40.279, ABBOTT1983133, Preskill:1982cy,Dine:1981rt,Dine:1982ah}.
-Furthermore, axion-like particles (ALPs)\jra{,} or non-QCD axions\jra{,} are invoked in various beyond-the-standard model scenarios, theoretically well-motivated at the low energy frontier of particle physics.
-ALPs are light pseudo-scalar particles that mix with photons similarly to axions but do not exhibit the axion-typical relation between mass $m_a$ and the Peccei-Quinn scale $f_a\propto 1/m_a$.
-While ALPs might not solve the strong CP problem, they could compose all or part of the dark matter.
-We will use the term ``axion" to refer collectively to both QCD axions and ALPs.
+\textit{Introduction.---} The Standard Model (SM) of particle physics has provided a remarkably successful framework for describing the fundamental particles and their interactions via three of the four known fundamental forces.
+Despite its predictive power, the SM leaves several key questions unresolved, notably the strong charge-parity (CP) problem in quantum chromodynamics (QCD) and the composition of dark matter.
+Intriguingly, a single theoretical extension proposed over four decades ago by Peccei and Quinn~\cite{1977PhRvL..38.1440P} offers a potential solution to both.
+This framework predicts the existence of a light, pseudo-scalar boson—the QCD axion~\cite{PhysRevLett.40.223, PhysRevLett.40.279, ABBOTT1983133, Preskill:1982cy,Dine:1981rt,Dine:1982ah}.
+Beyond this minimal realization, a broader class of particles known as axion-like particles (ALPs)~\cite{Jaeckel:2010ni} arises in many extensions of the SM.
+Like QCD axions, ALPs are pseudo-scalar bosons that couple to photons, but unlike QCD axions, they are not constrained by a specific relationship between their mass $m_a$ and the Peccei-Quinn symmetry-breaking scale $f_a$.
+Although ALPs do not solve the strong CP problem, they remain compelling candidates for dark matter.
+For the purposes of this Letter, we will refer to both QCD axions and ALPs generically as “axions.”